 On a video call, an appraisal client told me that she was shopping for a specific beanie baby that she wanted because her sister had it and she didn’t as a child.
 She always wanted it and now she was shopping online for it.
 Another client wanted bumblebee beanie baby because that beanie baby shared her birthday.
 There are many reasons why someone wants a vintage beanie.
 As with any object you are trying to sell, some items are more desirable than others.
 This is true with beanie babies too.
 Sell inexpensive beanie babies as a lot or a group by theme, type, color etc. such as holiday beanie babies, all dogs or all cats, etc. Explaining all the facets of your beanie baby will aid in sales.

 I can also help you identify the factors that affect value and appraise your beanie babies during a video call or you can send me photos.
 Check out the options and get started.
-Watch videos on Dr. Lori’s YouTube channel as she shows you how to sell your beanie babies.Read More »
+Watch videos on my YouTube channel as I show you how to sell your beanie babies.Read More »